-(unaudited) Carrying amo (\$ millio Maturity date Nominal interest rate Long-term debt payable to EPCOR \$ 8 372 Ranging from 2010 to 2018 Ranging from 5.80% to 9.00% Joffre Cogeneration and Brown Lake project non- recourse financing 47 2020 and 2016 Fixed 8.59% and 8.70% and floating (1) CPLP revolving extendible credit facilities • 100 2012 floating (1) CPILP long-term debt 7 715 Ranging from 2010 to 2036 Fixed ranging from 5.87% to 11.25% and floating (1) \$ 1,7 734
+(unaudited) Carrying amount (\$ millions) Maturity date Nominal interest rate Long-term debt payable to EPCOR \$ 872 Ranging from 2010 to 2018 Ranging from 5.80% to 9.00% Joffre Cogeneration and Brown Lake project non- recourse financing 47 2020 and 2016 Fixed 8.59% and 8.70% and floating (1) CPLP revolving extendible credit facilities 100 2012 floating (1) CPILP long-term debt 715 Ranging from 2010 to 2036 Fixed ranging from 5.87% to 11.25% and floating (1) \$ 1 ,734

-Floating interest rates are a function of the prevailing bankers' acceptance rates.
+(1) Floating interest rates are a function of the prevailing bankers' acceptance rates.

 CPLP will be required to make principal repayments of \$247 million in 2010 under terms of its long-term debt agreements and it has adequate credit facilities to cover these repayments.
 The long-term debt payable to EPCOR was issued in connection with the Reorganization pursuant to a credit agreement entered into by CPLP and EPCOR on July 9, 2009.
 Some of the indebtedness of CPLP to EPCOR mirrors certain debt obligations of EPCOR to the public and has repayment and interest rate terms that correspond with EPCOR's mirrored debt.
-The remainder of the indebtedness of CPLP to EPCOR includes an amount sufficient to meet certain debt obligations of EPCOR related to indebtedness of The City of Edmonton assumed by EPCOR, and will be repaid in accordance with an amortization schedule.
+The remainder of the indebtedness of CPLP to EPCOR includes an amount sufficient to meet certain debt obligations of EPCOR, and will be repaid in accordance with an amortization schedule.
 On or after December 2, 2012, if EPCOR no longer owns, directly or indirectly, at least 20% of the outstanding limited partnership units of CPLP, then EPCOR may, by written notice to CPLP, require repayment of all or any portion of the outstanding principal amount under the credit agreement and accrued interest thereon.
-If the principal amount specified in such repayment notice is less than \$200 million, then such principal amount and accrued interest thereon shall be payable 180 days after delivery of notice.
-If the principal amount specified in such repayment notice is \$200 million or more, then such principal amount and accrued interest thereon shall be payable 365 days after delivery of notice.
+If the principal amount and accrued interest thereon shall be payable 180 days after delivery of notice.
+If the principal amount specified in such repayment notice is \$200 million or more, then such principal amount and accrued interest thereon shall be payable 465 days after delivery of notice.